kokoalberti/postgis-baselayers/README.md

 # PostGIS Baselayers

+**This is a work in progress!**

 PostGIS Baselayers is a web application that connects to a PostGIS database and lets you automatically download and import a selection of popular open vector datasets (Natural Earth, GADM, Geonames, etc) into the database.
-It comes bundled with a Docker environment and a PostGIS container to get up and running quickly.
+It comes bundled with a Docker environment and a PostGIS database container to get up and running quickly.

 The application and database works nicely as a standalone spatial database that you can run queries against, or you can load data from it directly using QGIS/GDAL tools.